zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ::: $ bundle install
 ```

-We talk more about Rails integration on our [Ruby Support page](https://devcenter.heroku.com/articles/ruby-support#injected-plugins).
+We talk more about Rails integration in our [Heroku Ruby Support](https://devcenter.heroku.com/articles/ruby-support#injected-plugins) Dev Center article.

 ## Specify Ruby version in app